aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/repenting-resetting-forgiveness/for-the-sin-of-torture-a-communal-confession-by-rabbi-ed-feld-rabbis-for-human-rights-n-america.html.md

 <body>
 Title: על חטא | For the Sin of Torture: A Communal Confession by Rabbi Ed Feld<br />
 Primary contributor: truah<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=5245">http://opensiddur.org/?p=5245</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=5245">http://opensiddur.org/?p=5245</a>
 <p />
 <hr />